 Almost 3 years ago I started a tool to analyse dependencies of Swift projects.
 For bigger projects it’s essential to plan dependencies between classes and among modules beforehand.
 Otherwise a project’s inter-dependencies grow wild and after a while, everything depends on everything.

-Why that’s bad you might ask?
-Because then it’s impossible to replace a class with different functionality, since too many other depend on it.
-And thus, it gets harder to implement new features, adapt existing features and keep the bug count low.
 So that’s planning, but what get’s implemented is another story.
 It’s easy to forget about planned dependencies while implementing and that’s even more true when working in teams of 5, 10 or more people.
 That’s where tools for visualizing dependencies come into play.
 Every now and then, one can use these tools to check the actual inter-dependencies of a project and compare them with the planned ones.
-The existing tools all have one big shortcoming: They ignore ordering structures like modules.
-All classes are layed out in one space, which gets confusing when visualizing projects with more several hundreds classes:

 While this visualisation looks quite amazing it renders quite useless overwhelming when trying to check for unplanned dependencies.
 What’s more helping is a visualisation that considers modules and Xcode groups.
 Xcode groups can be used to organise a project’s classes in package-like structures.